 Ghardaia – Photo credit: Yann Arthus-Bertrand

-Based in the center of towns and high up, the mosques were designed as veritable fortresses and also served as watchtowers.
+Located at the center of the towns and elevated, the mosques were intentionally designed as formidable fortresses, serving as both religious centers and watchtowers.

 El Ateuf – Photo credit: Yann Arthus-Bertrand

-These five cities although they are built in a similar way, each of them has an identity.
-Ghardaïa is the main town and capital of the M’zab, El-Ateuf hosts the oldest settlement in the region and Beni Isquen remains the most enigmatic of all the towns in the valley.
-Considered holy, Beni Isquen has long been closed and fenced at nightfall… Although today this is no longer the case, this city remains despite everything the one with the most traditional settlement in the entire M’ region.
-Zab.
+Each of the five cities in the M’zab Valley, despite their similar architectural style, possesses its own distinct identity.
+Ghardaïa serves as the main town and capital of the M’zab, while El-Ateuf boasts the oldest settlement in the region.
+Beni Isquen, on the other hand, remains the most enigmatic town in the valley.
+Considered sacred, Beni Isquen had historically been closed and fenced off at nightfall, although this practice is no longer observed.
+Nevertheless, it retains the most traditional settlement in the entire M’zab region.

 villages in the M'zab valley, Algeria